 A few months ago, this blog might have sounded quite different than it does today.
 As you know, the Supreme Court recently passed laws to grant the same rights to same sex marriages as those that heterosexual marriages have always enjoyed.
-It has been a long time coming and we at San Diego Family Mediation Center are pleased to have everyone’s marital rights finally acknowledged by the highest court in our nation.
+It has been a long time coming and we at West Coast Family Mediation Center are pleased to have everyone’s marital rights finally acknowledged by the highest court in our nation.

 That said, there are still important issues to acknowledge, unique to same sex marriages.
 I strongly encourage you to ensure the rights of you and your family by maintaining the proper legal chain of paperwork at every family milestone.
 For instance, if you are in a same sex marriage with children, chances are there are third parties involved such as sperm donors, surrogate mothers, and adoption agencies.
 This can create a nightmare if the rights of the third parties are not legally defined and potentially put your family at risk in the future.